 - While the music is good, the sound effects are generic and not very impressive.
 There are tap sounds as moves are performed and music plays in the background.

 - The tutorial is compiled from a series of separate challenges.
 Although it gives you some overview of how the game is played, an absolute beginner will still have trouble understanding it without outside help (a rulebook or a guide).
 But it’s better than no tutorial at all, I guess.

 The more I played, the more its excellent balance of different victory conditions, approaches, resource management, engine building, and factions became apparent.
 Even more so is that evident with the Digital Edition, just because of the sheer number of games you can play compared to the tabletop version.

-I would suggest this to anyone interested in Scythe, be a beginner or an experienced player.
+I would recommend this to anyone interested in Scythe, be it a beginner or an experienced player.
 The amount of practice and experience you can get out of this product is second to none.
 I’d even go a bit further and say, buy this before you buy the physical version.
 It’s cheaper and you will get an excellent idea of what Scythe is all about.